Harnack inequality for non-local Schr\"odinger operators: Introduction

 The Harnack inequality for positive solutions to the Schr\"odinger operator associated to $\Delta^{\frac{\alpha}{2}}$ has been proved in \cite{bb} when $q$ is in the Kato-class associated with the pure-jump process.
 To the best of our knowledge the Harnack inequality for positive solutions to the Schr\"{o}dinger operator corresponding to the general framework as in (\ref{L}) is not known.
 In areas such as risk-sensitive control theory Harnack inequality for the Schr\"odinger operator associated with (\ref{L}) is needed (see \cite{kumpal}).
 To establish this inequality is the main purpose of this article.

 A Harnack inequality was established in \cite{foon1} for positive solutions to $\mathcal{B}u=0$,

 with suitable assumptions on $a_{ij}$, $b_i$ and the kernel $J$.
 When ${\mathcal B}$ is in divergence form, (it is the same as ${\mathcal L}$ in (\ref{L})), a parabolic Harnack inequality (which implies the elliptic Harnack inequality) was estabilshed in \cite{CK2} for positive bounded solutions to ${\mathcal L} u = 0$ (See Proposition \ref{hq0} below).
 The non-local operator $\mathcal L$ can be written as a sum $\mathcal L_c + \mathcal L_j$ where $\mathcal L_c$ is a differential operator, corresponding to the diffusion part of the process and $\mathcal L_j$ an integral operator, corresponding to the jump part of the same process.
 The absence of scaling makes the study of such processes difficult.
-When $J(x,y) = \frac{c(d,\alpha)}{\mid x-y \mid^\alpha } $,and $a (\cdot)$ is the constant function $a$, the operator reduces to ${\mathcal L}$ of the form
+When $J(x,y) = \frac{c(d,\alpha)}{\mid x-y \mid^{d+\alpha }} $,and $a (\cdot)$ is the constant function $a$, the operator reduces to ${\mathcal L}$ of the form

+Recently \cite{bkk} have proved a boundary Harnack inequality for jump-type Markov processes on metric measure state spaces, under comparability estimates of the jump kernel and Urysohn-type property of the domain of the generator of the process.
+The result holds for a very general class of Markov process but does not include generators in the general form given by (\ref{L}).

-The Markov processes, Harmonic functions and Green function associated with (\ref{lla}) have been well studied in a series of works by several authors in \cite{chensong2}, \cite{chensong}, \cite{cskv} and \cite{cskv2}.
-We shall use several of the results from these papers and (a couple of times imitate) techniques inspired by these works.
+The Markov processes, harmonic functions and Green function associated with (\ref{lla}) have been well studied in a series of works by several authors in \cite{chensong2}, \cite{chensong}, \cite{cskv} and \cite{cskv2}.
+We shall use several of the results from these papers and techniques inspired by these works.

 Throughout this paper all constants will be denoted by $c_1, c_2 \ldots$ They are all positive valued and their values are not important.
 Their dependencies on parameters if needed will be mentioned inside bracket for e.g $c_1(d)$.
 We will begin with numbering afresh in each new result and proof.